 During the Diestrus stage, the vaginal bleeding will go from light to dark and the vulva will go back to the normal size.

-As this stage comes to an end, the bleeding will stop, and the stage will be over.
+As this stage comes to tail close to an end, the bleeding will stop, and the stage will be over.
 Heat will begin again within 6 to 9 months when your female will start the stage over.

 The Anestrus stage is the time that your dog is not in heat, and this will last for around 6 to 7 months.